- UNSW

 Related links

-S1 SpeakEasy Ep 10: Show Me the Evidence!
-A conversation with Prof. Margaret Hellard about life as a public health physician
+SpeakEasy S1 Ep10: Show Me the Evidence!
+A conversation with Prof. Margaret Hellard about life as a public health physician, opens in a new window

 Professor Margaret Hellard is the Head of the Centre for Population Health at the Burnett Institute.
 Margaret has been at the forefront of developing cutting-edge public health responses to addressing the hepatitis C epidemic among people who inject drugs in Australia, including leading a new ambitious study aimed at eliminating hepatitis C as a public health concern in Australia by 2030.
 Margaret joins Carla & Annie in this latest episode of the SpeakEasy to talk about TAP (her latest research study - not dancing) and why she loves working in public health.